MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 18
 Teach everyone to lead.
-Doing unpleasant work, building relationships and healthy delegation are valuable skills for everyone.
+Doing unpleasant work, building relationships and healthy delegation are valuable skills for anyone.

 ---
 ### 19
-Accepting a mistake with kindness and patience can be the difference between a colleague feeling safe or not.
+Accepting a mistake with kindness and patience might be the difference between a colleague feeling safe or not.

 ---
 ### 20
 There is no such thing as laziness.
 Remove the concept from your thinking.
 Why do people do what they do?
 What circumstances, disincentives, challenges and systems operate on the person you're thinking of, on all of us?
-You might be able to find out, you might never know.
+You might be able to find out; you might never know.
 Be kind.

 ---
 ### 21